7AM7/financial-ai-agent/README.md

 **Why this matters:**
 - ❌ Backend will CRASH if database has no data
 - ⚠️ Data pipeline is a SEPARATE Python project in `./data_pipeline/`
-- ✅ Use `./start.sh` - it handles everything automatically
+- ✅ Use `make start` - it handles everything automatically

 **Manual startup (if needed):**
 ```bash